GodotModding/gmlwiki/docs/guides/modding/script_extensions.md

 This script extension changes the path that save files are loaded from in the game Brotato.

-The location of this example script extension would be here:
+The path of this example script extension would be, by convention, in the `/extensions` folder and then mirroring the vanilla file structure: `res://mods-unpacked/Author-ModName/extensions/singletons/progress_data.gd`
-`res://mods-unpacked/Author-ModName/extensions/singletons/progress_data.gd`

 === "Godot 4"